Darren Cahill: Media

 Since 2007, Cahill is a tennis analyst for the global sports network ESPN for three of the four major tennis Grand Slams: the Australian Open, Wimbledon and the US Open.
 He also works for the Australian television network Channel 7 for the Hopman Cup and Australian Open.

 Personal life

-Cahill is the son of Australian rules football player and coach John Cahill.
-He has two children, Tahlia and Benjamin.
-His nickname is Killer.
-He was an Australian Institute of Sport scholarship holder.
+Cahill and his wife Victoria married in 2000.
+They have two children, Benjamin and Tahlia.